speakeasy-api/speakeasy-schemas/README.md

 1. Run `make generate` from the root of the project.

 This will generate the java library in `/grpc/java/lib/build/libs/lib.jar` which can be copied to the `lib/` directory of another project.

+### Rust

+1. Run `make generate` from the root of the project.

+This will generate the rust library in `/grpc/rust/lib/src` which can be copied to the `src/` directory of another project.